Oredelight/Oredelight/README.md

 On my journey of becoming a cracked software engineer...wish me luck

-I’ve got a bunch of pinned projects, but my favorite is the
+I’ve got a bunch of pinned projects, but my favorite one is

 Currently working on some personal projects so stay tuned🫠